 God was in Christ reconciling the world to Himself.
 What is reconciled to God is a new creation.
 And this is precisely what Paul is talking about at Colossians 1:16-20.
 God created all things IN heaven and ON the earth in Christ, that is, God reconciled the world to Himself in Christ.
 As he says in Colossians 1:20, all things, whether things ON the earth or things IN the heavens are reconciled to God in Christ.
 There is absolutely no doubt Paul is talking about God creating things anew in the risen Christ at Colossians 1:16.

-6. The Risen Son: Firstborn out of the dead, the Firstfruits of the New Creation of God
+7. The Risen Son: Firstborn out of the dead, the Firstfruits of the New Creation of God

 The following illustrates how Colossians 1:12-20 should be understood: